1 Hear my prayer, O God; *

 16 Let death come upon them suddenly;

-let them go down alive into the grave; *
+let them go down alive to the grave; *

 for wickedness is in their dwellings, in their very midst.